hankbao/libreboot/docs/gnulinux/encrypted_debian.md

 =======

 For Debian, use the *MATE* option, or one of the others if you want.
-The libreboot project recommends MATE, unless you\'re saavy enough to choose something else.
+The libreboot project recommends MATE, unless you're saavy enough to choose something else.

 If you want debian-testing, then you should only select barebones